KVEO-TV: Tierra del Sol ownership

-In order to raise cash for operating expenses, Peter Dean—one of the partners in Tierra del Sol—sold the station's uncollected advertising accounts to a company known as Central Texas Factors.
-Dean had helped to organize the company with Lawrence Ludka, his law partners; involved in the firm were several principals of the Ranchlander National Bank, a financial institution in the small town of Melvin.
-In October 1982, after Tierra del Sol sued Dean and Ludka for splitting the revenues derived from this business, Dean moved to force KVEO into bankruptcy, claiming it owed him more than $600,000.
+In order to raise cash for operating expenses, Peter Dean—one of the partners in Tierra del Sol and its chairman of the board—sold the station's uncollected advertising accounts to a company known as Central Texas Factors.
+Dean had helped to organize the company with Lawrence Ludka, his law partner; involved in the firm were several principals of the Ranchlander National Bank, a financial institution in the small town of Melvin.
+Tierra del Sol sued Dean and Ludka in October 1982 for splitting the revenues derived from this business without its knowledge or consent.
+In response, Dean moved to force KVEO into bankruptcy, claiming it owed him more than $600,000.
 Another owner of Tierra del Sol, Darrell Davis—who had anchored the station's newscasts prior to their cancellation—called Dean's actions malicious.
 Davis told The Brownsville Herald, "Mr. Dean has done us and the Valley wrong, and he is in for the most interesting time of his life."
-The last two months of 1982 would bear Davis out.
 Dean's issues were magnified when the Ranchlander National Bank failed on November 19, its de facto owner having been revealed to be a former felon convicted for bank embezzlement.
 The probe into bank fraud and related broadcasting activity broadened shortly before Christmas as investigators looked into Central Texas Factors.
 On December 21, 1982, Peter Dean was found dead on a ranch owned by his father-in-law in Comal County.
-The medical examiner determined that he had died from drinking cola laced with cyanide, though there was also a hose attached to the vehicle's exhaust.
+The medical examiner determined that he had died from drinking cola laced with cyanide, though there was also a hose attached to the vehicle's exhaust, and traces of carbon monoxide were found in his body.

-KVEO's financial picture continued to be precarious as legal proceedings continued into 1983.
+Legal proceedings involving KVEO-TV continued into 1983.
 In April, a deal was reached with Guadalupe South Texas Communications, a commercial subsidiary of the De Rance Foundation of Milwaukee, to purchase KVEO.
-However, the buyer and seller could not agree on the value of the assets.
-New urgency was put on the matter in October 1983 when Hundred East Credit Corporation—which held rights to the station's transmitting equipment—accused station officials of fraud, believing they were diverting money to a production company they co-owned even though KVEO's assets had been frozen.
+However, the buyer and seller could not agree on the value of some KVEO-TV assets, delaying closing of the purchase.
+While this matter was pending, Hundred East Credit Corporation—which held rights to the station's transmitting equipment—accused station officials of fraud, believing they were diverting money to a production company they co-owned even though KVEO's assets had been frozen.
 Guadalupe South Texas concurred, believing the station would be unable to pay any of its $9.5 million in debts unless a trustee were appointed.
 In November, Tierra del Sol agreed on an amended purchase arrangement with Guadalupe South Texas, with some of the proceeds being used to pay creditors.